spatie/laravel-settings/README.md

 It will save each property from a settings class as a different single row with following columns:

-- group
+- `group`
-- name
+- `name`
-- locked: a boolean indicating wether the property is locked or not
+- `locked`: a boolean indicating wether the property is locked or not
-- payload: a json representation of the value
+- `payload`: a JSON representation of the value

 #### Redis repository